MicrosoftDocs/powerbi-docs/articles/powerbi-mobile-iphone-app-get-started.md

 ## Next steps

-Here are some other things you can do in the iPhone app with dashboards in Power BI, and Reporting Services mobile reports and KPIs in the Reporting Services web portal.
+Here are some other things you can do in the iPhone app with dashboards and reports in Power BI, and reports and KPIs in the Power BI Report Server or Reporting Services web portal.

 ### Power BI dashboards and reports